 Capitalise the first letter of every word.
 Although this is not grammatically correct, it has been proven to work with higher clickthrough rates than the ads that don’t use capitalisation.

 And finally, this should go without saying – add action words such as Buy, Claim, See, Use, Choose etc. Your shoppers might need a little encouragement before they click on the ad.

 The aim here is not to copy but to learn from your competition’s approach to Google Search Advertising.
 This might include looking at their ad copy and the way they lay it out, the areas they target and even the callouts they are using.

 All in all, it’s about quality rather than quantity.
 It’s better to have tightly run campaigns with fewer keywords than mountains of irrelevant keywords for each ad that will bleed your budget.
-It’s important to check your accounts regularly to learn the behaviours from your user and optimise accordingly whether it’s adding more negative keywords, streamlining times of the day or maximising the bids on your highest converting keywords.
+It’s important to check your accounts regularly to learn the behaviours of your user and optimise accordingly whether it’s adding more negative keywords, streamlining times of the day or maximising the bids on your highest-converting keywords.